CyberAgentGameEntertainment/NovaShader/README.md

 </td></tr>
 <tr><td colspan="3"><b>Color Mode</b></td><td>
 <p>
-You can specify the Color Mode from the following options.
+You can specify how you set the Tint Color.
 </p>
 <p>
 <ul>